Balint0928/quartz/content/Core Rules/f_Equipment/f_Weapon M&S/Miner’s Joy.md

 tags:
   - weapon_mastery
 ---
-Critical hits with this weapon ignore all resistances and immunities.
-(Unless that immunity is magical)
+Critical hits with this weapon ignore [[Armor Value]] from shields and armor.